SAP-samples/teched2025-IN165/README.md

 ## Description

-Explore the powerful features of SAP Integration Suite, advanced event mesh.
+SAP Integration Suite, advanced event mesh is SAP's flagship event broker.
+Actually, it is more than just that: it allows you to create meshes of event brokers and to use powerful eventing platform, operations and event management features.
+Explore these powerful features of SAP Integration Suite, advanced event mesh.
 Start with core event-driven architecture elements like queues and topics, then dive into advanced topics and filtering to simulate a social media–like experience.
 Try out advanced capabilities such as event replay.
 Finally learn about the features and tools that allow you to achieve the event-driven hockey stick.

 ## Overview

 ![Pic 2](images/IN165-2.png)

 SAP Integration Suite, advanced event mesh is a fully managed event streaming and management service that enables enterprise-wide and enterprise-grade event-driven architecture.
-It is a full blown, general purpose Event Mesh.
+It is a full blown, general purpose event mesh.
 AEM offers enterprise-grade performance, reliability, security and governance.
 It scales to very large use cases – and very means very very very in this case.

 - Advanced Event Mesh is a distributed mesh of event brokers that can be deployed across environments, both in the cloud and on-premise
 - It offers a full purpose set of eventing services covering all relevant use cases
 - AEM supports event streaming, event management and event monitoring
-- Brokers fully scale as required and come in T-shirt sizes to perfectly fit different needs
+- Brokers fully scale as required and come in different broker sizes to perfectly fit different needs

 SAP Integration Suite, advanced event mesh